cnichte/sftp-push-sync/README.md

 2. Delete remote files that no longer exist locally
 3. Identify changes based on size or altered content and upload them

+I use the script to transfer [Hugo websites](https://gohugo.io) to the server.

 Features:

 - multiple connections in sync.config.json